The foundation of my work is the clay.

 I enjoy intimacy with my materials.
 I’ve always mixed my clay from raw ingredients rather than rely on commercially blended clay bodies.
 Each clay has a personality – bright or somber, critical or forgiving, rugged or refined.
 Choices made at this stage are crucial; they resonate through forming, drying, decorating and firing.

 I favor clays that fire to warm earth tones and bear marks of their interaction with fire.
-In the right kind of kiln, flame etches a piece’s skin.
 Good clay bodies record elemental stories.

 Locally prospected materials play a large role in the clays and glazes I currently use.
 Some materials I dig in the wild, while others come from industrial sources like brick manufacturers.